okiww/tora/README.md

 ## Run the code

-The first clone or download this project:
+The first clone or download this project
-`$ git clone git@github.com:okiww/Foreign-Currency-GO.git && cd Foreign-Currency-GO`

 ### The way